gewarren/docs/docs/framework/wcf/samples/message-security-user-name.md

 4. Copy the client program files to the client directory on the client computer.
 Also copy the Setup.bat, Cleanup.bat, and ImportServiceCert.bat files to the client.

 5. On the server, run `setup.bat service` in a Developer Command Prompt for Visual Studio opened with administrator privileges.
-Running `setup.bat` with the `service` argument creates a service certificate with the fully-qualified domain name of the computer and exports the service certificate to a file named Service.cer.
+Running `setup.bat` with the `service` argument creates a service certificate with the fully qualified domain name of the computer and exports the service certificate to a file named Service.cer.

-6. Edit Web.config to reflect the new certificate name (in the findValue attribute in the serviceCertificate element) which is the same as the fully-qualified domain name of the computer`.`
+6. Edit Web.config to reflect the new certificate name (in the findValue attribute in the serviceCertificate element) which is the same as the fully qualified domain name of the computer`.`

 7. Copy the Service.cer file from the service directory to the client directory on the client computer.